-Tax cuts proposed in the recent Federal Budget were passed in parliament on Friday 9 October, and you might see some of the benefits before Christmas.
+Tax cuts proposed in the Federal Budget were passed in parliament on Friday 9 October, and you might see some of the benefits before Christmas.

 The government has brought forward tax cuts originally planned for 1 July 2022 and backdated them to 1 July 2020.
 Plus, low and middle-income earners are still able to benefit from existing tax offsets.